Seb125/Habit_Tracker_App/README.md

  1) Create habits -> enter create
-    Here you can create a new habit, by specifying the name, the quality (i.e. if it is a good or a bad habit -> enter good for a good habit) and the period (daily or weekly)
+    Here you can create a new habit, by specifying the name, the quality (good vs. bad)
-    of your habit.
+    and the period (daily, weekly or monthly) of your habit.E.g.: workout good daily

  2) Delete habits -> enter delete
     You can enter the name of an existing habit, to delete it from your habit list.